asojischool/asojischool.github.io/README.md

 # digital-clock

-Create a digital clock using javascript
+A Digital Clock
+Hosting using github pages